Tanjil6t9/Zenchain-testnet-L01/README.md

 # Zenchain-testnet-L01
-This is a portal to help users navigate through the Zenchain Testnet.

-Sections:
-Faucet Claim
-How to Stake ZEN
-Testnet Missions List
+A repository for experimenting, testing, and contributing to Zenchain Testnet.
+Includes setup guides, scripts, and useful documentation.